 Indeed, open-mindedness is one of the three “essential” and “indispensable” principles of recovery, together with honesty and willingness.
 Not incidentally, we are told this in the Big Book’s Appendix II, Spiritual Experience (p.
 568).
 Because what open-mindedness is essential and indispensable to is precisely having such an experience or awakening.
 That’s the goal of the experiment we are conducting by working the Steps and practicing their principles, as the opening clause of Step 12 declares: “Having had a spiritual awakening as the result of these Steps, we tried to carry this message to alcoholics and to practice these principles in all affairs" (our emphasis).

-That’s also why the 12&12 associates open-mindedness with waking up, as the scientifically-minded sponsor we cited above concludes the telling of his own experience: “Then I woke up.
+That’s also why the 12&12 associates open-mindedness with waking up, as the scientifically-minded sponsor we cited above concludes in recounting his own experience: “Then I woke up.
 I had to admit that A.A. showed prodigious results.
 I saw that my attitude regarding these had been anything but scientific.
 It wasn’t A.A. that had the closed mind.
 It was me" (p.
 27).

 As we explain in the post on honesty, the connection between open-mindedness and recovery has to do with what experience has taught us in AA about the nature of our problem and the solution to it.
 On this view, ours is a threefold disease: physical, mental, and spiritual.
 Medical and psychological treatment may sometimes be necessary—and we are open to these—but they are simply not sufficient.
 We need a spiritual course of treatment.
 That’s what AA offers.
 That’s what the Steps make possible.
 That’s why their goal is a spiritual awakening.